Sheila Horne

-Sheila Horne (also known professionally as Sheila Brody, Blackwood, and Amuka) is an American singer and songwriter best known for her work as a member of the Brides of Funkenstein, Parliament-Funkadelic, and for her solo career in dance and house music.
+Sheila Horne (also known professionally as Sheila Brody, Blackwood, and Amuka which is a name that producer/remixer Jahkey B created for other projects as in Jahkey B presents Amuka) is an American singer and songwriter best known for her work as a member of the Brides of Funkenstein, Parliament-Funkadelic, and for her solo career in dance and house music.

 Early life and career

 Sheila Horne was born in Syracuse, New York.
 She began singing as a teenager and moved to Detroit, where she connected with George Clinton and the Parliament-Funkadelic collective in the late 1970s.

 The Brides of Funkenstein

 In 1978, Horne joined the P-Funk universe as a backing vocalist, initially performing as a “Bridesmaid” for the Brides of Funkenstein, an all-female group formed by George Clinton.
 After founding member Lynn Mabry left the group, Horne became a full member alongside Dawn Silva and Jeanette McGruder.

 She sang co-lead vocals on the Brides’ second album, Never Buy Texas from a Cowboy, which has since been acclaimed as one of the strongest P-Funk spin-off records.
 One single from the album led by Horne, "Didn't Mean To Fall in Love", won a rhythm and blues award for "Best New Female Group" in 1981.
 The group won a Cashbox Rhythm & Blues award for Best New Female Artist in 1979.
 Horne toured extensively with the Brides and Parliament-Funkadelic during this period.